slatedocs/slate/source/index.html.md

 As a strategic resource for companies, data is considered an asset that, like any other material good, has a financial value and whose management generates costs.
 Data created, collected or used in individual business processes can be sold to other organisations as raw or processed data, so that it no longer serves as an enabler of products, but is the product itself.
 This leads to the paradigm that data assets can be monetised by exchanging and trading data between organisations as data products and services.

-There are multiple definitions for data product, but in this specification we adopt Simon O'Regan's definition as *a product whose primary objective is to use data to facilitate and end goal*.
+There are multiple definitions for data product.
+In an [article authored by Jian Pei (2020)](https://arxiv.org/abs/2009.04462), data products "*refer to data sets as products and information services derived from data sets.*" Simon O'Regan's defines data product as *a product whose primary objective is to use data to facilitate and end goal*.
+From the academic literature we have found several subtypes of data products: raw data, derived data, data sets, reports, analytic views, 3D visualisations, algorithms, decision support and automated decision-making.

 While many of the standard Product Development Rules apply — solve a customer need, learn from feedback, prioritise relentlessly, etc. — data has different characteristics compared to tangible products that prevent the direct transfer of established processes and rules of trading goods, especially in terms of pricing mechanisms.